 We are members of the Camden Climate Alliance and continue to support the Mayor’s Climate Challenge.
 The Shaftesbury Theatre has been commended for its energy saving initiatives and is committed to working together with our community to become a net zero carbon borough by 2030.
 With a focus on reducing our carbon emissions through improved energy efficiency and renewable energy sources, we are determined to take action and make changes for a greener future.

 We are proud to work with suppliers that put the planet at the heart of their brand.
-Working with BrewDog, Whitley Neill, and Amelia shows that steps are also being taken by our suppliers to lower carbon emissions for the benefit of the environment.
+Working with BrewDog and Whitley Neill show that steps are also being taken by our suppliers to lower carbon emissions for the benefit of the environment.

-BrewDog is on the way to producing zero operational emissions by 2023, which will make them one of the largest carbon-negative brewers in the world.
+BrewDog is proud to be the world’s first carbon-negative brewery.
 As a certified B-Corp, BrewDog’s dedication to reducing their carbon footprint is clear.
 In 2020, they purchased 9,308 acres of land in the Scottish Highlands, with the aim of creating a native, bio-diverse broadleaf woodland to reduce the carbon in our atmosphere.

 Over 2.5 million apples are wasted every day in the UK.
 To cut down on this wastage, Hawkes uses donated apples from within the M25 to make their delicious cider.
 They also collaborate with The Orchard Project, which works to create more green spaces in urban areas.